-The following officers and directors are members of Manchester Capital and have made capital contributions to Manchester Capital in the amounts set forth opposite their names below:
+The following officers and directors of Odetics are members of Manchester Capital and have made capital contributions to Manchester Capital in the amounts set forth opposite their names below:

+1 Membership

+Amount Percentage

-Name Membership Percentage Interest
+Name Invested Interest

 Joel Slutzky(1) \$2,500,000 50%

+Chairman of the Board and

+Chief Executive Officer of Odetics

-Crandall Gudmundson 500,000 10%
+Crandall Gudmunson 500,000 10%

+Director of Odetics

 Paul E. Wright 500,000 10%

-Timothy Crabtree(2) 500,000 10%
+Director of Odetics

-- (1) Includes \$2,000,000 investment by Mr. Slutzky's trust.
-Does not include \$500,000 investment made by Mr. Slutzky's adult son. - (2) Consists of holdings held by Mr. Crabtree's mother's trust.
-Mr. Crabtree currently is a beneficiary for one-third of the trust.
+(1) Includes a \$2.0 million investment by a trust established by Mr. Slutzky.
+Does not include a \$500,000 investment made by Mr. Slutzky's adult son.